leahkemp/pipeface/README.md

 > **_Note:_** Running DeepVariant/DeepTrio on ONT data assumes r10 data

-> **_Note:_** Running base modification analyses assume the input data is un uBAM format and base modifications are present in these data
+> **_Note:_** Running base modification analyses assumes the input data is in uBAM format and base modifications are present in these data

 ## Haploid Aware Mode